citation-style-language/csl-editor-demo-site/README.md

 ### To Setup Development Version

-- Run `git clone https://github.com/citation-style-editor/csl-editor-demo-site.git csl-demo` to checkout repo into the directory `csl-demo` within your `public\_html` (or equivalent) directory
+- Run `git clone --recursive https://github.com/citation-style-editor/csl-editor-demo-site.git csl-demo` to checkout repo into the directory `csl-demo` within your `public\_html` (or equivalent) directory

-- Run `git submodule update --init --recursive` from checked out directory to fetch submodules

 - Run configure.sh (optional - only if you want to re-generate the example citations, or change the CSL schema in external/csl-styles)